 The Centre recommends the Government to allow SSF owners to pay land premium by instalments at the market value.
 Providing incentives to SSF owners may make them more willing to settle the land premium.
 In this regard, the Government may further provide a time-limited cap on the repayment, e.g. 10 years, which allows owners to pay the premium at the value once the premium assessment is confirmed or at the market value in later instalments.
 This arrangement will be inapplicable to owners who cannot settle the premium repayment in full within the said period.
 They will then be required to pay the land premium according to the market value at that point.

 This recommendation not only brings greater financial flexibility to flat owners having premium unpaid, but also helps defreeze the market value of the properties, allowing HA to inject subsidies reclaimed into the future development of public housing.
 In the long run, it facilitates the circulation of flats with paid premium in the open market.

 Assuming that one-tenth of the owners of HOS flats, each would pay $1 million land premium in the next 20 years, HA would get back about an additional $1.3 billion per year - about the amount of the alienation premium of the Home Ownership income in the 2015/16 financial year.

 ‘We hope our recommendations can help shorten the waiting time of PRH, enabling the Government to achieve the target of providing homes to eligible PRH applicants at around three years.
 The city’s housing issues are closely related to land supply and planning, environment, transportation and the provision of community facilities, etc. The Government should actively consult relevant stakeholders in society and balance different views in order to take better care of people’s housing needs,’ Mr Lau concluded.

-More information about the simulation platform for PRH Swap Scheme and study report is available at our mini-site.
+More information about the simulation platform for PRH Swap Scheme and study report is available at our thematic site.